MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 ## Advantages of link unfurling

 * Link unfurling Provides preview of the hyperlink
-* You can get the URLs unfurl in the compose message box
+* In the compose message box,You can get the specfic URL unfurl

 >[!NOTE]
 >The link unfurling result is cached for 30 minutes.</br>